pdeolankar/Chatbot-engine/README.md

 To develop a chatbot or chat engine is very easy, for this project I have used node.js,express, mongoDB and jade and wit.ai's chatbot support.
+This example is a spectacles chatbot which works with sunglasses and contact lens.

 There are very few steps that I followed...
 Step 1: Create a story on wit.ai, save it, train it and import modules to your local machine.